This pasta with chestnuts is a delicious and easy pasta dish perfect for the fall and winter seasons.

 For the chestnut pesto

-- Chestnuts: you can either get raw chestnuts, boil them and peel them yourself, or you can get pre-boiled or pre-steamed chestnuts that are available in many supermarkets these days.
+- Chestnuts: You can get raw chestnuts, boil them, and peel them yourself.
+Or go for whole-cooked and shelled chestnuts available in many supermarkets.

-- Bread crumbs: store bought or 1 to 2 days old bread would also work here.
-If you don’t have it, just get some fresh bread, and add the crumb in the blender to turn it into bread crumbs.
+- Bread crumbs: Store-bought or 1 to 2-day-old bread would also work here.
+If you don’t have it, use and blend the crumbs to make bread crumbs.
+Substitute with panko bread crumbs.

-- Nutritional Yeast: to add umami and saltiness to the pesto.
-It goes incredibly well together with the chestnuts.
+- Nutritional Yeast adds umami and saltiness to the pesto.
+It goes incredibly well with the chestnuts.
+Substitute grated parmesan cheese or vegan parmesan cheese.

-- Soy milk: it’s important to get unsweetened and unflavoured soy milk.
+- Milk: it’s essential to get unsweetened and unflavoured soy milk.
+Substitute with almond milk, cashew milk, oat milk, skim milk, or full-fat milk.

 - Salt.